MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 You can use both retention policies and retention labels to assign your retention settings to content.

-Use a retention policy to assign the same retention settings for content at a site or mailbox level, and use a retention label to assign retention settings at an item level.
+Use a retention policy to assign the same retention settings for content at a site or mailbox level, and use a retention label to assign retention settings at an item level (folder, document, email).

 For example, if all documents in a SharePoint site should be retained for five years, it's more efficient to do this with a retention policy than apply the same retention label to all documents in that site.
-However, if some documents in that site should be retained for five years and others in the same site should be retained for ten years, a retention policy wouldn't be able to do this.
+However, if some documents in that site should be retained for five years and others retained for ten years, a retention policy wouldn't be able to do this.
 When you need to specify retention settings at the item level, use retention labels.

-Unlike retention settings from retention policies, retention labels persist with the content if it’s copied or moved to a different Microsoft 365 location.
+Unlike retention policies, retention settings from retention labels persist with the content if it’s copied or moved to a different Microsoft 365 location.
 In addition, retention labels have the following capabilities that retention policies don't support:

 - Options to start the retention period from when the content was labeled or based on an event, rather than the age of the content or when it was last modified.